TsaiChiahung/IPM2018/README.md

-# IPM2018
+# Introduction to R
-Data and codes for IPM 2018
+Data and codes for *Introduction to R* taught by Dr. Chia-hung Tsai at Institute for Political Methodology (IPM) 2018.